Controlling Caterpillars: Garden Insect Pests

 The eastern tent caterpillar, native to North America, is a common sight in early spring to people throughout the East.
 This pesky crawler defoliates cherry, crabapple, apple and other fruit trees from its highly visible web nests.
 Although most trees recover from this early defoliation, the silk nests are eyesores.
 Interestingly, birds won’t eat these hairy caterpillars because they can’t digest the sharp-pointed hairs that penetrate their stomach lining.
-To control outbreaks of eastern tent caterpillars, check your small cherry and other fruit trees in late fall or winter, and remove and destroy any egg masses you find.
+To control eastern tent caterpillar outbreaks, check your small cherry and other fruit trees, and remove and destroy any egg masses you find.

 Fall webworms are similar to the eastern tent caterpillar.
 They appear in fall, and the large nests of larvae are located at the ends of branches, usually enclosing leaves.
 This species is native to North America, and it feeds on more than 85 different species of trees.
-To control these moths, you should encourage predators and parasites that live in your garden, as they will eat them.
+To control these moths, you should remove the nests.
+Also plant native plants that attract birds and other helpful predatory insects and parasites, as they will eat them.

 So what can we do to protect our plants?
 Pesticides are an option, but if you’re striving to go green and avoid harming many other beneficial species, consider some chemical-free alternatives.
 In maintaining beautiful yards, we have a tendency to want to spray for pests that occasionally wreak havoc on our plants.
 However, there are natural methods of control that won’t harm the environment.
 As with many pest species, picking caterpillars and eggs off the plants by hand will help.
 With webworms and eastern tent caterpillars, dispose of and destroy the entire nest.